Clinery1/zLox-treewalk/README.md

 - Chapter 7: Evaluating Expressions
 - Chapter 8: Statements and State
 - Chapter 9: Control Flow
+- Partial Chapter 10.
+See below for why.

 # Description
 This is zLox!
 A Zig-based implementation of